reqbeam/reqbeam/README.md

 ## 🚀 Ready to Use!

-The Postmind CLI is **production-ready** and can be used immediately for:
+The Reqbeam CLI is **production-ready** and can be used immediately for:

 - API development and testing
 - Collection management